tejas-2104/Geekathon-Team-10/Geekathon-BBC-website/Vishal/README.md

 - FontAwesome: We enriched our user interface by integrating FontAwesome icons, adding a visually appealing and consistent iconography to our project.
 - Google Fonts: To enhance the typography and overall aesthetic, we integrated Google Fonts, ensuring a visually pleasing and readable text across the website.

--clippath: we used a some logo added inside the path a social media logo on footer.
+- clippath: we used a some logo added inside the path a social media logo on footer.

-##OBJECTIVES
+## OBJECTIVES

 Implement the "BBC" UI.
 Link for the website: BBC Create a responsive and visually accurate replica of the 12 webpages using HTML, CSS, and Javascript.